SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/2-programme-roadmap.md

   - **Kubernetes Basics**: Understand pods, deployments, services, and autoscaling.

 - **Hands-on Practice**:
-  - Deploy a containerized application on a Kubernetes cluster using AWS EKS, Azure AKS, or Google Kubernetes Engine (GKE).
+  - Deploy a containerized application on a Kubernetes cluster using AWS EKS.

 ---